 Impersonation Options Available in SSAS Data Source

-Impersonation allows SSAS to assume the identity/security context of the client application which is used by SSAS to perform the server side data operations like data access, processing etc. As part of impersonation, the following impersonation options are available in SSAS:
+Impersonation allows SSAS to assume the identity/security context of the client application, which is to perform the server-side data operations like data access, processing, etc. As part of impersonation, the following impersonation options are available in SSAS:

-- Use a specific Windows user name and password: This option lets you to specify Windows account credentials.
-These credentials will be used by SSAS to perform operations like source data access, processing etc. Usually every organization provide these details.
+- Use a specific Windows user name and password: This option lets you specify Windows account credentials.
+These credentials will be used by SSAS to perform operations like source data access, processing, etc. Usually, every organization provides these details.

-- Use the service account: When this option is selected, SSAS uses the credentials of the service account under which the Analysis Services service is configured/running for source data access, processing etc. (Start – search bar – services – MSSQL server – in general it will run under local system so the service account will take the local system as service account.
-Which won’t work if the server is in other location.
+- Use the service account: SSAS uses the service account credentials, under which the Analysis Services service configured/running for source data access, processing, etc. Start – search bar – services – MSSQL server.
+In general, it will run under a local system.
+So the service account will take the local system as a service account, which won’t work if the server is in another location.

-- Use the credentials of the current user: When this option is set, SSAS uses the credentials of the current user for performing operations like DMX Queries, accessing cubes etc. This option cannot be used for performing server side operations like data access, processing etc. Because current user credentials are used to access his computer only.
-But to access the database located in the server we need separate credentials given by database admin.
+- Use the credentials of the current user: SSAS uses the credentials of the current user for performing operations like DMX Queries, accessing cubes, etc. This option cannot apply for performing server-side operations like data access, processing.
+Because existing user credentials are used to access his computer only.
+But to access the database located on the server, we need separate credentials given by database admin.

 - Inherit: This option allows to use the impersonation option of the parent object.
-For any data source, the parent object will be database.
-So, it will use the same impersonation option as the database using.
-When this option is set, by default SSAS will use the service account for operations like processing and for the operations like querying local cubes, querying the data mining models etc., it will use the credentials of the current user
+For any data source, the parent object will be the database.
+So, it will use the same impersonation option as the database user.
+If you set this option, by default SSAS will use the service account for operations like processing and for the operations like querying local cubes, querying the data mining models, etc., it will use the credentials of the current user

-Click on finish button and check the solution explorer for newly created data source
+Click on finish button and check the SSAS solution explorer for a newly created data source